 The national average cost to repair a window seal is $70-$120.
 Repairing a glass window seal could mean several things.
 You may need to replace a window sash (the part of the window that holds the glass and framework around the glass) with damaged panes letting air inside the panes.
-Or, you might need to defog a double paned window that has moisture trapped inside -- even when it's not foggy or humid enough outside to create condensation.
+Or, you might need to defog a double-paned window that has moisture trapped inside — even when it's not foggy or humid enough outside to create condensation.

-A window repair can help insulate your home, keep air inside your house, and reduce your energy bills.
-If you need a window seal repaired, a window specialist can put your panes in peak condition again.
+A window repair can help insulate your home, keep the air inside your house and reduce your energy bills.
+If you need a window seal to be repaired, a window specialist can put your panes in peak condition again.

 What's in this cost guide?

-Although most window seal repairs are between $70-$120 on average nationwide, the cost of a seal repair for your windows will depend largely on what type of window repair you need, the size of the windows, and how many windows you need to fix.
+Although most window seal repairs are between $70 to $120, on average, the cost of a seal repair for your windows will depend largely on what type of window repair you need, the size of the windows and how many windows you need to fix.

 If you want to maintain the insulating integrity of a window with a damaged seal, it may be necessary to replace the window sash.
-The term sash refers to everything contained within the window frame, including the rails, stiles, gasket, glass, and gas (such as krypton or argon).
+The term sash refers to everything contained within the window frame, including the rails, stiles, gasket, glass and gas (such as krypton or argon).

 Many factors affect the cost of window glass replacements, explains Joe Puggioni of Weedsport Window and Glass in Weedsport, New York.
-These include the type of window frame, the distance of the window from ground level, the size of the window, and the type of glass (internal grid, low-e, etc.).
+These include the type of window frame, the distance of the window from ground level, the size of the window and the type of glass (internal grid, low-e, etc.).
 It's difficult to provide average costs for sash replacement, says Puggioni, which is why it's important to get a free estimate for your situation.

 Here are some examples of cost from Weedsport Window and Glass:

-|Typical double-hung sash in vinyl, with approximately 24 by 30 inches of clear glass installed on site: $275 per sash|
+|Typical double-hung sash in vinyl, with approximately 24 by 30 inches of clear glass installed on-site||$275 per sash|

-- For two sashes installed at the same location||$250 per sash|
+|For 2 sashes installed at the same location||$250 per sash|

-- For three or more sashes installed at the same location||$225 per sash.
+|For 3 or more sashes installed at the same location||$225 per sash|

 To replace the sash, your contractor needs to consider materials as well as labor costs -- and labor-intensive jobs can raise the total window repair costs.

-An example would be an old Andersen milled unit without access moldings.
+An example would be an old Andersen milled unit without access to moldings.
 The only way to replace the glass is to cut moldings with a straight edge and razor knife where the simulated moldings appear to be, says Puggioni.
-Specialty situations like this will increase cost.
+Specialty situations like this will increase the cost.

 You may just need a glass replacement, or you might have to re-do the whole thing to make sure your windows are properly insulated.

-Defogging is a newer technique to eliminate unsightly moisture that has collected between factory-sealed double or triple paned windows.
+Defogging is a newer technique to eliminate unsightly moisture that has collected between factory-sealed double- or triple-paned windows.
 The pro drills a small hole in the glass, cleans and dries the condensation off of the interior, and reseals the hole to prevent future fogging.